abcsFrederick/bss-tracker/README.md

 ## Deployment

 As BSS Tracker is built using Laravel, deployment instructions are identical to those of Laravel.
 For help getting the application up & running, refer to the [Laravel Deployment Documentation](https://laravel.com/docs/10.x/deployment).

+If you plan on using Docker, at this point, you can run `docker-compose up -d` to bring up the application.

 ## Front-end assets